Moo-ware/BDO-OutfitBot/README.md

 I mainly made this as a proof of concept, and it is for educational purposes only.
 Therefore, I am **NOT** responsible if you use it and get banned.

 ## **Supported Versions**
+WORKING AS OF 7/14/25.
+If you are having problems, please message me on Discord (see below)

 Currently, Steam accounts and OTP enabled accounts are **NOT SUPPORTED**.
 Only launcher accounts with no OTP are supported.
 Steam is WIP.

 ## About the project